CAST-genomics/cast-workflows/tr-gwas/README.md

 ../utils/configure-cromshell.py
 ```

-## Run a targeted phenotype and cohort
+## Run TR-Gwas on targeted phenotype and cohorts

 Example test to run tr-gwas :